AlibabaCloudDocs/ots/intl.en-US/Quick Start/Create and use search indexes.md

     Data that meets the filter conditions is displayed in the specified order on the Data Editor tab.

-## SDK
+## Use Tablestore SDKs

-For more information about how to use Tablestore SDK to implement search index, see the following topics:
+For more information about how to use Tablestore SDKs to implement search index, see the following topics:

 -   [Java SDK](/intl.en-US/SDK Reference/Java SDK/Search Index/Create search indexes.md)
 -   [Go SDK](/intl.en-US/SDK Reference/Go SDK/Search Index/Create search indexes.md)